dchichkov/cpp_fdw/README.md

 Usage
 -----

-These two parameters can be set on a JSON foreign table object.
+These two parameters can be set on a CPP foreign table object.

  * filename: The absolute path of a cpp file or a gzipped cpp file.
  * max\_error\_count: Maximum number of invalid cpp documents to skip before erroring out.
 Defaults to 0.

-As an example, we demonstrate querying a compressed JSON file from scratch here.
-We note that the underlying file contains JSON documents separated by newlines, and that no data needs to be loaded into the database.
+As an example, we demonstrate querying a compressed CPP file from scratch here.
+We note that the underlying file contains CPP documents separated by newlines, and that no data needs to be loaded into the database.
 Let's now start with downloading the file.

     wget http://examples.citusdata.com/customer_reviews_nested_1998.cpp.gz

-Next, let's log into Postgres, and run the following commands to create a foreign table associated with this JSON file.
+Next, let's log into Postgres, and run the following commands to create a foreign table associated with this CPP file.

     -- load extension first time after install
     CREATE EXTENSION cpp_fdw;